red-ant/au-non-disclosure/au-non_disclosure_agreement.md

 New South Wales

 `Guidance` This is the state that you will go to court in if there’s legal action under this document.
 It’s usually better to have a "home court" advantage.
 If your business is in New South Wales, make the forum the New South Wales courts.

+### term

+5 years

+`Guidance` it's always a good idea to clarify a specific endpoint for the agreement!